alistairjoelquinn/sn-typescript/README.md

 };
 ```

-Having defined RootState here, it has been exported to use elsewhere.
+Having defined RootState, it has been exported to use elsewhere.
 Wherever we pull data in from state, it can be typed accordingly.

 ```js
 const friends = useSelector((state: RootState) => state.users?.filter((user) => user.accepted === true));
 const pending = useSelector((state: RootState) => state.users?.filter((user) => user.accepted === false));
 ```

-This will give us autocomplete in the component where we are using `useSelector`.
+One of the big benefits of this is that it will give us autocomplete wherever we are using `useSelector`.

 Inside the reducer you will need to specify what the structure of an action looks like.
 I have left it open for the payload to have any value.